peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ### ToSingle
     public float ToSingle()
-Converts this value to a 32-bit floating-point number.
+Converts this value to a 32-bit binary floating-point number.
 The half-even rounding mode is used.

 **Returns:**

-* The closest 32-bit floating-point number to this value.
+* The closest 32-bit binary floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

 ### toString
     public String toString()